What Marketing Budget Should My Business Adopt to Make Us More Competitive?

 ROI calculation formulas

-There are many ways to calculate the marketing ROI.
-However, the basic formula that is used to determine marketing impact at a high level is fairly simple.
+There are many ways to calculate marketing ROI.
+However, the basic formula used to determine marketing impact at a high level is fairly simple.

 (Sales Growth - Marketing Cost) / Marketing Cost = Marketing ROI

 This formula assumes that all sales growth can be tied to marketing efforts.
-Marketers should consider organic sales to get a better understanding of the marketing impact and ROI.
+Marketers should consider organic sales to better understand the marketing impact and ROI.

 (Sales Growth - Organic Sales Growth - Marketing Cost) / Marketing Cost = Marketing ROI